-Prerequisite: MUS 662

-Corequisite: MUS 501, MUS 502, MUS 503, MUS 504 or departmental permission
+Prerequisite: MUS 662 Corequisite: MUS 501, MUS 502, MUS 503, MUS 504 or departmental permission

-Applied Studies: Woodwinds IV 2 crs.
-3 hrs
+Applied Studies: Woodwinds IV MUS 664 2 crs.
+3 hrs.

 This course is the fourth level of a foursemester sequence in woodwind performance skills.
 In this course students will study their woodwind instrument of specialty.
 Concepts and skills covered in the class include techniques of tone production, technical facility, and a survey of the solo and ensemble repertoire.
 Juries and recitals of solo performances will be required.
 All applied studies for music majors include a weekly onehour individual lesson and two-hour studio lab.
-Prerequisite: MUS 663 Corequisite: MUS 501, MUS 502, MUS 503, MUS 504 or departmental permission of introduction to the solo and ensemble repertoire on the student's instrument.
-Juries and recitals of solo performances will be required.
-All applied studies for music majors include a weekly one-hour individual lesson and two-hour studio lab.
+Prerequisite: MUS 501, MUS 502, MUS 503, MUS 504 or departmental permission Applied Studies: Brass I MUS 666